 In order to prevent the theft of PublicCA private keys which could endanger the authenticity of the entire certificate, the private key must be destroyed at the end of the PublicCA key lifecycle.
-Therefore, when the PublicCA completes the key renewal and the eCA issues a new PublicCA certificate, after no additional certificates or CRL are issued (see section 4.7), zeroization is done on the old PublicCA private key stored inside the hardware security module to ensure that the old PublicCA private key in the hardware security module is destroyed.
+Therefore, when PublicCA completes the key renewal and eCA issues a new PublicCA certificate, after no additional certificates or CRL are issued (see Section 4.7), zeroization is done on the old PublicCA private key stored inside the hardware security module to ensure that the old PublicCA private key is destroyed.

-In addition to destroying the old PublicCA private key in the hardware security module, physical destruction of the backup secretly held IC card for the secret key is done during the PublicCA key renewal.
+In addition to destroying the old PublicCA private key in the hardware security module, physical destruction of the splitted IC cards with a backed up key inside shall be done as well during the PublicCA key renewal.

-If services are permanently not provided for one key stored in the module but it is still accessible, all private keys (already used or possibly used) stored in this secure module are destroyed.
-After the keys in this cryptographic module are destroyed, the key management tools provided by this module must be used again to verify that the above keys no longer exist.
+If services are permanently not provided by a cryptographic module but it is still accessible, all private keys (already used or possibly used) stored in that cryptographic module must be destroyed.
+After destroying the keys, the key management tools provided by this cryptographic module must be used to verify that the above keys no longer exist.

-If services are permanent not provided by the cryptographic module, all private keys used by that secure module are erased from its security module.
+If services are permanent not provided by a cryptographic module, all used private keys stored in that cryptographic module must be erased from the cryptographic module.